Vova2405/stepTest/README.md

-# stepTest
+# stepTesting with using of Junit and Selenium

-This is code for automated testing of local Step instance with Junit ang Selenium.
+This is code for automated testing of local Step instance .